 The main downside of the SRI asset mix is the lack of exposure to the energy market.
 Understandably, Personal Capital decided to exclude companies with exposure to fossil fuels, but the wealth management firm didn’t include a renewable energy category in its asset mix.

 It’s a promising sector, and investors interested in ESG products will likely want exposure to this market.
 The selection of stocks available is also relatively small.
 There are only 75 to 85 different stocks to choose from.
 Personal Capital adds new stocks regularly and selects stocks regularly based on their performance and ESG ratings.

 However, NASDAQ has close to 3,000 companies listed, and the NYSE exchange isn’t far behind.
 Working with a smaller pool of stocks can help you avoid poor investment decisions.

 It also ensures that you only invest in companies that have adopted good ESG practices, but it can also mean that you will miss out on some investment opportunities.

 Returns can vary depending on the portfolio tier you invest in.
 Investors will also see their returns vary after personalizing their SRI portfolio since no two accounts will have the same asset mix.

-Personal Capital offers a full growth SRI portfolio with an average return of 16.9% a year.
-There is a growth option with a return of 14.7% and a balanced growth plus portfolio that yields 12.4% a year.
+Personal Capital offers a full-growth SRI portfolio with an average return of 16.9% a year.
+There is a growth option with a return of 14.7% and a balanced growth plus a portfolio that yields 12.4% a year.